JCVillegas/juniorDEVproject/README.md

 If you prefer to use the *__REST API__* services:

-A folder called Postman inside the repository includes examples of *__GET, POST, PUT and DELETE__* requests.
+A folder named Postman inside the repository includes examples of *__GET, POST, PUT and DELETE__* requests.

 Just import the .json file to Postman.